-You are very welcome to come and discover this beautiful building.
-People have been visiting this wonderful place for almost a thousand years and whether you come to attend a service, visit with a group, take a guided tour or simply want to absorb the atmosphere of this sacred space, you will be made very welcome in the tradition of Benedictine hospitality.
+People have been visiting this wonderful place for almost a thousand years.
+Whether you are attending a service, visiting with a group, taking a guided tour or simply want to absorb the atmosphere of this sacred space, you will be made very welcome in the tradition of Benedictine hospitality.

-Make the most of your visit to Chester Cathedral with our beautifully illustrated souvenir Cathedral Guidebook (£5.00) and Short Tour Guide (£2.00) on sale at the Admission Desk and in the Cathedral Shop
+Make the most of your visit to Chester Cathedral with our beautifully illustrated souvenir guidebook (£5.00) or short tour guide (£2.00).
+Both items are on sale at the admissions desk and in the Cathedral Gift Shop.

 There are many ways to support the Cathedral from donations through to buying a gift or simply enjoying a coffee in the Refectory.
 We welcome your support in whatever form it takes.